Terms and Conditions

 (a) BPAY payments.
 See Section E of these Terms and Conditions for what to do if you believe a BPAY payment has been affected by a mistake; and

-(b) Any other payment method other than a Pay Anyone Payment (including Same day - RTGS payments) and a Pay to Mobile Payment.
+(c) any other payment method other than an individual customer Pay Anyone Payment (including Same day - RTGS payments), an Osko Payment, a Basic Single Credit Transfer and a Pay to Mobile Payment.
 See the Account terms and conditions for what to do if you believe a payment has been affected by a mistake.

 6.2 You should report Mistaken Internet Payments to us as soon as you become aware of them.
 You can report Mistaken Internet Payments to us in Online Banking, by visiting a Westpac branch or by calling Telephone Banking.